 Café Tuberosa by Atelier Cologne

 Chocolaty, vanilla with coffee surrounded by a bouquet of flowers creates a vanilla mocha scented soap accord.
 Clean and caffeinated sounds like a good way to start any morning.

 By far the closest to real life coffee is Coffee Break.
 Being from their REPLICA line, this should come as no surprise.
 As I’ve shared in my numerous reviews of REPLICA fragrances, Maison Margiela captures experiences in scent like few others have.
 This freshly roasted coffee enlivens the senses and invigorates the soul.
 Released after meeting the aforementioned coffee aficionado, I sent him a sample to which he responded after trying, “This is what my life smells like.”

-With over a year of work on this list, I can’t help but feel accomplished.
+With years of work on this list, I can’t help but feel accomplished.
 Meanwhile, my love for coffee fragrances urges me to expand this list.
-For now I’m sticking to five, but I know I’ll be revisiting this list again soon.
-I love coffee fragrances too much to leave it at these five forever.
+I started this list at 5 and now it’s 6 but I know I’ll be revisiting this list again.
+I love coffee fragrances too much to leave them at these six forever.
 All that said — whether you’re new to coffee fragrances or seeking more to add to your fragrance collection, you’re bound to find something you like here. ☕

 © PRODUCT PHOTOS COURTESY OF RETAILER SITES